indr/webcg-adobe-animate-adapter/README.md

    - adding `<script src="libs/webcg-adobe-animate-adapter.umd.js"></script>` after the `<title>$TITLE</title>`, or
    - importing the publish template `Adobe-Animate-Publish-Template.html`, or
    - importing the publish profile `Adobe-Animate-Publish-Profile.apr`.
+ - Test your movie and append `&debug=true` in your browsers address bar or
+   publish your movie, open the HTML file and append `?debug=true` to see the DevTools.

 ## Contributing